Henry Winkler Reveals That He’s Been Feuding With Tom Hanks For The Last 30 Years

 “I was directing that movie for 13 days and then I was called into [producer] Jeff Katzenberg’s office and he said, ‘You have everything with you?
 Go home,’ ” Winkler recalled.

-While Winkler didn’t reveal what role Hanks may have played on his firing, the Happy Days actor made it clear that that he’s not on the best of terms with Tom over the 30 years that have followed.
+While Winkler didn’t reveal what role Hanks may have played on his firing, the Happy Days actor made it clear that he’s not on the best of terms with Tom over the 30 years that have followed.

 This isn’t the first time that Henry Winkler has hinted at a feud with Tom Hanks.
 In a 1993 interview with People, Winkler admitted that he and Hanks didn’t get along too well during the 13 days they were together on the set of the movie.